angelwing20/final_project/README.md

   - Monitor ingredient stock levels.
   - Access class schedules, student information (if extended for training use), and sales records.

-## Limitations
-- Designed primarily for small to medium-sized businesses.
-- May not efficiently handle large-scale, enterprise-level data.

 ---